 This year we were lucky enough to plan a trip to Disneyland.
 It was going to be the first time our baby girl would get to experience the magic of Disney.
 Yes she will probably never remember this first trip, but I will and I wanted to make it extra special.
-I wanted to make the kids matching shirts.
-To go along with their cute shirts, I made the each of the girls a Minnie Mouse Skirt.
+I decided to make the kids matching shirts.
+To go along with their cute shirts, I made each of the girls a Minnie Mouse Skirt.

 Now, I am not expert seamstress, but I can sew a (somewhat) straight line.
 I’m also not a perfectionist, so I’m ok if it’s not perfect.
 But if you can sew a mostly straight line, you can make this skirt for your little beauties too!

 I found my red fabric with white polka dots at Hobby Lobby.
 I used less than a yard of fabric to make both skirts.
 The fabric was 44 inches wide and I used that as the width of both skirts.
 I took the size of the girls waist and doubled that and they were both really close to 44 inches so that made it easy.
 Then I cut the length.
 I measured from waist to knee and added about an inch for hem and waist band.

 Once I cut the length, I folded the hem on one side.
 I made a 1/4 inch hem by folding up 1/4 inch and then folding another 1/4 inch.
 I used an iron to keep the hem laying flat.
 Since I used an iron to keep the hem down, I didn’t need to use any pins.
 I used the guide on the top of the sewing machine and sewed the hem.

 For the elastic waist band I cut it the length of the girls waist.
 I then simply over lapped the elastic over the fabric about 1/4 to 1/2 inch.
 I pinned the elastic to the fabric at one end.
 I then pinned the other end of the elastic to the other end of the fabric (44 inches).